cdapio/coopr/docs/docs/source/rest/services.rst

    * - name
      - Specifies the name for the services.
 The assigned name must have only alphanumeric, dash(-), dot(.), and underscore(_) characters.
-   * - description
-     - Provides a description for the services.
    * - providermap
      - Provider map is map of providers and equivalent flavor type for current services being configured.
        It's currently a map of map.